querielo/playcanvas-mipmap/README.md

 The repo is based on the [Playcanvas TypeScript Template](https://github.com/querielo/playcanvas-typescript-template).
 I highly recommend you to check it out.
 Read more about usage of Playcanvas Overdraw in the Playcanvas TypeScript Template.

-## Features

-Visualizes the mipmap level of a texture by changing the color of a designated visual element (e.g. a cube or sphere) Uses a pre-defined color mapping object to associate mipmap levels with specific RGB values Updates the visual representation in real-time as the mipmap level changes.

 ## Usage

 The repo contains the next Typescript ScriptComponents for [Playcanvas](https://playcanvas.com/):